gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 However, {{RFC6083}} had the following limitations:

-   o  The maximum user message size is 2^14 bytes, which is the DTLS
+   o The maximum user message size is 2^14 bytes, which is a single
-      limit.
+      DTLS record limit.

    o  The DTLS user cannot perform the SCTP-AUTH key management because
       this is done by the DTLS layer.